nurulathirahsyafiqah/nurulathirahsyafiqah/README.md

 <h1 align="center">Hi 👋, I'm Athirah</h1>
 - 🔭I’m currently enrolled in **Bachelor of Computer Science (Bioinformatics) with Honours**

-- Here is my certificates [https://shorturl.at/jDG25](https://shorturl.at/jDG25)
+- 🏆Here is my certificates [https://shorturl.at/jDG25](https://shorturl.at/jDG25)

 - 📫 How to reach me **nurulathirahsyafiqah@graduate.utm.my**